lene/audpl/README.md

 code library.

 ###Design considerations
+I chose Python because it is the language I currently work with and I am most familiar with it at the moment, but also because I like it as a language that is very good for rapidly writing concise code, especially for small applications such as this.

 I basically have only two classes: `Edge` and `DirectedGraph`.
 I could easily have added more classes (a better implementation of a priority queue come to mind, as well as a class that solves Dijkstra's algorithm instead of a global function).
 In the Python community using classes for every data structure is somewhat discouraged though (if native types are sufficient), so I stuck with that.

+The decision to implement some of the assignment's solutions as methods on DirectedGraph and others as global functions was somewhat arbitrary.
+How much I consider something a core property of a graph played a role, aversion to long source files and long argument lists another.

+As per Python conventions, I do not define getters and setters but access properties directly, if needed.

 ###Testing
 `$ python3 run_tests.py`